Robert-BoMiao/Robert-BoMiao.github.io/_posts/2020-02-07-Object-Detection.md

 **Highlight: Multi-scale feature maps, Default anchors**

-In that work, VGG and extra convolutional layers were used to calculate feature maps at different resolution.
+In the work, VGG and extra convolutional layers were used to calculate feature maps at different resolution.
 Then, the chosen 6 layers were used for detection.

 <img src="https://raw.githubusercontent.com/Robert-BoMiao/Robert-BoMiao.github.io/master/images/object_detection/ssd.png" width="600" alt="ssd">